Building regulations guidance for homeowners

 - constructed substantially of non-combustible material

-If the garage has a floor area exceeding 30m2 you will need to make a building regulations application, please visit www.sussexbuildingcontrol.org to download an application form.
+If the garage has a floor area exceeding 30m2 you will need to make a building regulations application and be aware of the following in order to comply with regulations:

 You do not need to make a building regulations application if your carport: